lpmi-13/code-corpus-api/app/README.md

 ## Local development

-Make sure postgres is up and running, and ideally has some data in it.
-Then, start up the service:
+You can start up the docker-compose stack (which is basically just postgres), and then run the webserver manually (so you can stop/start it for code changes):

+> Putting in data can be done via the included script `invoke.py` after postgres is up.
+It should persist between container runs, so you'll only have to put data in there once.

 ```
 go run main.go controllers/ models/
 ```

+> If you feel like having the code reload on changes and like using node to run go, use `nodemon --exec go run main.go controllers/ models/ --signal SIGTERM`

-It will be queryable on the default port (8080).
+The application will be queryable on the default port (8080).

 ```
 curl "localhost:8080/functions?language=python&page=10